smallriver0316/algorithm-collections/Sorting/README.md

 Given array of strings, this program make strings of anagram arranged next to each other.

+Here, given array includes strings of anagram, such as "acre", "crea", "care".

+So in the result of this process, these three words must be arranged to next of each other.

 ```bash
 $ g++ group_anagrams.cpp
 $ ./a.out